Shuxin Avenue station

 Shuxin Avenue Station is a metro station at Chengdu, Sichuan, China.
 It opened on December 18, 2020 with the opening of Chengdu Metro Line 6.

 Station Overview

-Shu new Avenue station is located in Chengdu Pidu District, North and South Avenue and Wang Congzhong Road/West District Avenue intersection to the west about 100m, so the station is located in the West District Avenue and Shu new Avenue, Wang Congzhong Road intersection and named..Inaugurated on December 18, 2020.
+Shuxin Avenue station is located in the Pidu District of Chengdu, in the North and South Avenue and Wang Congzhong Road/West District Avenue intersection to the west about 100m, so the station is located in the West District Avenue and Shuxin Avenue, Wang Congzhong Road intersection and named..Inaugurated on December 18, 2020.